Resources & Support

 The Patient Liaison (PL) is someone who helps your patients through their unique journey.
 This personalized support is provided at no additional cost to your patients by Recordati Rare Diseases.

-• Providing education and answering your patients’ questions about Cushing’s disease and ISTURISA
+• Providing education and answering your patients’ questions about Cushing’s and ISTURISA

 • Helping your patients access their ISTURISA medication

-• Connecting your patients with other Cushing’s disease educational resources
+• Connecting your patients with other Cushing’s educational resources

 To get started, your patients can complete the Program Enrollment Opt‑In Form